hyperfiddle/electric-starter-app/src/user/demo_system_properties.md

   * As you narrow the filter, no rows are recomputed.
 (The existing dom is reused, so there is nothing to recompute because neither `k` nor `v` have changed for that row.)
   * Slowly backspace, one char at a time
   * As you widen the filter, rows are computed as they come back.
 That's because they were unmounted and discarded!
   * Quiz: Try setting an inline style "background-color: red" on element "java.class.path".
 When is the style retained?
 When is the style lost?
+Why?

 Reasoning about network transfer